chriscareycode/nagiostv-react/README.md

 - Sound effects for state changes
 - Speak the state changes
-- Flynn, the character from the game Doom.
+- Doom Guy (Flynn), the character from the game Doom.
 This is just a bit of added fun to bring some emotion to server monitoring.
 The more services are down, the more angry Flynn gets.
 - Emoticons to show how many items up vs down, and happiness the longer you have quiet time between issues.

 Technology